Print Options:

 Ingredients

-• 1 tablespoon oil for stir-frying (I like to use avocado oil)
+• 1 tbsp oil for stir-frying (I like to use avocado oil)

 • 4 spring onions - white part sliced, green part cut onto 1 inch pieces

-• 2 teaspoons Pixian broad bean paste (or chili bean paste/doubanjiang of any brand)
+• 2 tsp Pixian broad bean paste (or chili bean paste/doubanjiang of any brand)

 • 1/4 of a yellow bell pepper cut into large bite size triangles.